45 Surprising Facts About Your Favorite Fast Food Restaurants

 29. The first 100 people who go to a new Chick-Fil-A when it opens get a free meal every week for a year.

-30. Panera Bread once sued Qdoba and argued that burritos were sandwiches.
+30. Panera Bread once sued Qdoba because they argued that burritos are sandwiches.

-31. On average, Starbucks has opened two new stores every day since 1987.
+31. About two new Starbucks have opened every day since 1987.

-32. The original doughnuts from Dunkin’ Donuts had a handle (to make dunking easier).
+32. The original Dunkin' Donut had a handle (to make dunking easier).

-33. Domino's Pizza had to cancel their "30 minutes or less" guarantee because drivers kept causing accidents while rushing to deliver pizzas on time, resulting in at least one fatality.
+33. Domino's Pizza cancelled their "30 minutes or less" guarantee because drivers kept getting into accidents while rushing to deliver pizzas.
+The guarantee led to at least one fatality.

-34. Mark Cuban once criticized someone by saying that they "would not even be able to manage a Dairy Queen."
-Dairy Queen offered Mark Cuban a chance to manage Dairy Queen for a whole day, which he accepted.
+34. Mark Cuban once insulted someone by saying that they "would not even be able to manage a Dairy Queen."
+Dairy Queen offered Mark Cuban a chance to manage Dairy Queen, which he accepted for one day.
 He didn't do a great job.

-35. Dairy Queen restaurants in Texas have a different menu from all other DQ restaurants in the world.
+35. Dairy Queen restaurants in Texas have a different menu from all other DQ restaurants.
 You can only get a Steakfinger Basket at a Texas Dairy Queen.

-36. IHOP adds pancake batter to their omelettes in order to make them "fluffier."
+36. IHOP adds pancake batter to their omelettes.
+They claim it makes them "fluffier."

-37. Ben and Jerry's ice cream has chunks in it because Ben has anosmia, which means he can't smell, so he relies on "mouth-feel” when eating.
+37. Ben and Jerry's ice cream has chunks because Ben has anosmia, which means he can't smell, so he relies on "mouth-feel" while eating.

-38. Because of the restaurant's reputation to stay open after disasters, the "Waffle House Index” is used to informally assess the damage of a storm.
+38. Because of the restaurant's reputation to stay open after disasters, the "Waffle House Index" was created as an informal assessment of the damage caused by a storm.

-39. Waffle House sells more steak than any other restaurant.
+39. Waffle House claims to sell more steak than any other restaurant.

-40. If you laid all of the bacon that Waffle House serves in a year end-to-end, it would wrap all the way around the equator.
+40. According to Waffle House, if you laid all of the bacon they serve in a year end-to-end, it would wrap all the way around the equator.

-41. White Castle burgers have five holes punched in each patty so they cook faster and don’t need to be flipped.
+41. White Castle burgers have five holes in them so that they can cook all the way through without being flipped.

-42. Founded in 1921, White Castle was the first fast food restaurant.
+42. White Castle is the first fast food restaurant.
 (It was founded in 1921.)

-43. Colonel Sanders’ favorite food was White Castle.
+43. Colonel Sanders' claimed that his favorite food was White Castle.

-44. Denny's was once open year round, so when they decided to close for Christmas, many of the stores had to hire locksmiths because their doors didn’t have locks.
+44. Denny's used to be open year round.
+When they decided to start closing for Christmas, most of the stores had to hire locksmiths to install locks.

 45. The founders of Outback Steakhouse never visited Australia.